ambx/blog-almost/content/words/validation.md

 title: 'Validation'
 date: '2020-04-10'
 category: 'Prose'
 preview: I think I am forever lost between seeing and realizing the difference between seeking attention and paying attention.
 I often keep telling myself numerous times, over and over, that I do not want attention.
 I keep chanting this so many times, only so I actually engrain it in me.
-But who am I kidding?'
+But who am I kidding?
 ---

 As people, we are all naturally attracted to the idea of attracting attention.
 I think I am forever lost between seeing and realizing the difference between seeking attention and paying attention.
 Being the Hypocrite that I am, I go on rambling to my friends and family that I hate being the centre of attention, not realising that that very statement is a medium to harness the attention I so dearly crave.